personium/legacy-api-references/api/en/304_Get_Box_URL.md

 ### Required Privileges

-Access control of this resource depends on ACL of Box route.
-It is necessary to satisfy the following two points.
+It is necessary to satisfy either of the followings.

+* Schema authenticated
-* If the requireSchemaAuthz attribute of the Box root ACL is not none (public, confidential) it must be schema authenticated
+* If the requireSchemaAuthz attribute of the Box root ACL is none
+and
-* The user can read the Box route.
+The user can read the Box route.
 (User authentication is unnecessary when the Box route is open to the public)

 \*For the requireSchemaAuthz attribute of the ACL, see "Schema Privilege Request Level" in the [access control model](../../user_guide/002_Access_Control.html).